dnsimple/dnsimple-support/content/articles/heroku-connector.markdown

 ![Authorize your Heroku account](/files/heroku-connector-connect-heroku.png)

-4. Choose your Heroku app and the set its mounting point.
+4. Choose your Heroku app, and set its mounting point.
    <info>
    A mounting point is the address where your Heroku app is served.
 If you want to use the domain apex, e.g. `example.com`, leave this blank.
    </info>
    ![Connect your domain to Heroku](/files/heroku-connector-connect-domain.png)

 5. You will be asked to review the connection configuration.
-To confirm the information is correct, click "connect".
+To confirm the information is correct, click "Connect".
 ![Review configuration](/files/heroku-connector-confirm-config.png)

 ## After configuration